BugLite/BSc_CS_Final_Project/README.md

 Yolo.v8 Memory Effect:
     Integration of Yolov8 on my cpu and memory surged from 330 MBs to 983MBs.
     Requires a powerful GPU for more effecient Real-Time processing.

+#Potential Issues
+    Reload issues - Server does not respond.
+Timeout issue